 Ultimately, we are striving for our children to be digitally literate, creative, logical, safe and secure when using new and existing programmes and software.

-In PE at Frithwood, children will take part in a multi-skill and multi ability programme of activities to develop their physical, social, cognitive, personal and creative abilities.
+PE at Frithwood uses the Real PE/Funs scheme of work whereby children take part in a multi-skill and multi-ability programme of activities to develop their physical, social, cognitive, personal and creative abilities.
 They will also have the opportunity to experience games, athletics, dance, gymnastics, outdoor and adventurous activities and swimming within the curriculum.
 In addition, there is a range of extra-curricular sports clubs provided and the school participates in a variety of borough wide sports leagues, tournaments and events.